 Encourage exercise.
-Exercise benefits everyone, including people with dementia.
-The main benefits of exercise include improved strength and cardiovascular health.
+The main benefits of exercise in people with dementia include improved strength, balance and cardiovascular health.
+Exercise may also be helpful in managing symptoms such as restlessness.
 There is growing evidence that exercise also protects the brain from dementia, especially when combined with a healthy diet and treatment for risk factors for cardiovascular disease.

-Some research also shows physical activity might slow the progression of impaired thinking in people with Alzheimer's disease.
-And it can lessen symptoms of depression.
+Some research also shows that physical activity might slow the progression of impaired thinking in people with Alzheimer's disease, and it can lessen symptoms of depression.

-- Encourage activity.
+- Engage in activity.
 Plan activities the person with dementia enjoys and can do.
-Dancing, painting, gardening, cooking, singing and others can be fun, can help you connect with your loved one, and can help your loved one focus on what he or she can still do.
+Dancing, painting, gardening, cooking, singing and other activities can be fun, can help you connect with your loved one, and can help your loved one focus on what he or she can still do.

 Limiting caffeine, discouraging napping and offering opportunities for exercise during the day might ease nighttime restlessness.

-- Encourage keeping a calendar.
+- Keep a calendar.
 A calendar might help your loved one remember upcoming events, daily activities and medication schedules.
 Consider sharing a calendar with your loved one.